 Report Highlights

-- 94% of employees say they would remain at the same company if it invested in their learning and training.
+- 94% of employees would stay with their company if it invested in their training and development.

-- CEOs spend 20% more time training and learning soft skills compared to the average time a normal learner spends.
+- CEOs spend 20% more time on soft skills training than the average learner.

-- In 2020, 16% of learning and development professionals used surveys to evaluate learner satisfaction from training programs as compared to 27% this year.
+- In 2023, 27% of learning and development professionals use surveys to assess learner satisfaction, up from 16% in 2020.

-- 6 out of every 10 employees worldwide believe that training allows them to be more capacitive to accommodate change.
+- 6 out of every 10 global employees believe training helps them adapt to change.

-- Trainees find out about 56% of learning programs from within the corporate circle.
+- Trainees learn about 56% of programs through their corporate network.

-- Online course provider Udemy says that by 2025, 50% of employees will require reskilling.
+- By 2025, online course provider Udemy predicts that 50% of employees will need reskilling.

 The Push for Learning and Development